Minimum-Area Enclosing Triangle with a Fixed Angle: Walking Around the -Cloud

 \section{Walking Around the $\omega$-Cloud}

-In the previous section, we computed the minimum area triangle enclosing $P$ that can be constructed with a given $\omega$-wedge $\wedge(\omega,q,\Delta,\Delta')$.
-The next step is to consider all possible $\omega$-wedges enclosing $P$ and having their apex on $\Omega$.
-For each of these $\omega$-wedges, we compute the minimum triangle enclosing $P$.
+In the previous section, we computed the minimum-area triangle enclosing $P$ that can be constructed with a given $\omega$-wedge $\wedge(\omega,q,R,R')$.
+The next step is to consider all possible $\omega$-wedges touching $P$ and having their apex on $\Omega$.
+For each of these $\omega$-wedges, we can compute the minimum-area triangle enclosing $P$.
 The final solution is the minimum among all these triangles.
 Of course, there are infinitely many such triangles.
 However, we show that we need to consider only $O(n)$ of these triangles.

 In what follows, we consider the points of $\Omega$ and the related $\omega$-wedges in clockwise order.
-When thinking of all possible $\omega$-wedges enclosing $P$ and having their apex on $\Omega$, one must pay attention to the following case.
-If $q$ is the endpoint of one of the circular arcs $u_i$ of $\Omega$, and if at the same time this endpoint is one of the vertices $v_j$ of $P$, then there are infinitely many $\omega$-wedges to consider (refer to Figure~\ref{fig algo-step2-SpecialCase}). \figc{algo-step2-SpecialCase}{5}{$\frac{1}{2}\pi$-wedge turning clockwise around a corner.}{fig algo-step2-SpecialCase} This situation occurs when $\omega$ is greater than the angle between the two edges $e_{j-1}$ and $e_j$.
+When thinking of all possible $\omega$-wedges touching $P$ and having their apex on $\Omega$, one must pay attention to the following case.
+If $q$ is the endpoint of one of the circular arcs $u_i$ of $\Omega$, and if at the same time this endpoint is one of the vertices $v_j$ of $P$, then there are infinitely many $\omega$-wedges to consider (refer to Figure~\ref{fig algo-step2-SpecialCase}).

+This situation occurs when $\omega$ is greater than the angle between the two edges $e_{j-1}$ and $e_j$.
 Then the $\omega$-wedge turns around the corner created by $e_{j-1}$ and $e_j$ while its apex $q$ stays on the vertex $v_j$.

-The following lemma describes the behaviour of $m$ (the midpoint of $bc$ constructed in {\bf Step 2}) as $q$ moves clockwise around $\Omega$.
+The following lemma describes the behaviour of $m$ (the midpoint of $bc$ constructed in {\bf Step 2}) as $q$ moves clockwise along $\Omega$.
 Some hypotheses of this lemma are written using the expression ``close enough''.
 Its meaning is twofold.
-First, it is easy to see that as an enclosing $\omega$-wedge $W=\wedge(\omega,q,\Delta,\Delta')$ moves continuously such that its apex $q$ stays on $\Omega$, the midpoint $m$ of $bc$ also moves continuously.
+First, as an $\omega$-wedge $W=\wedge(\omega,q,R,R')$ touching $P$ moves continuously such that its apex $q$ stays on $\Omega$, the midpoint $m$ of $bc$ also moves continuously.
 Secondly, let $e$ be an edge of $P$.
 If $m\in e$, it is possible to move $q$ such that $m$ stays on $e$.
 Such a displacement of $q$ has to be of less than $\varepsilon$ for an $\varepsilon>0$ and such an $\varepsilon$ always exists.